alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 We create at least 1 user account with the org manager role as part of your onboarding process.
 We recommend you have at least 2 org managers in case 1 is unavailable.

 If you need the org manager role added to a user account, contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).

+### Org auditor

+This role applies within an org.

+Org auditors can view user account information and org [quota](/#quotas) information, but cannot edit that information.

 ### Billing manager